Origins of the Qin

 (Return)

-In mainland China 1949 writers insisted that it was originally played by common people.
-Other speculation includes it having been developed by 巫師 wushi (encompassing wizards, geomancers, etc.; search the internet for 巫師琴).
+In mainland China during the 1950s writers insisted that the qin was originally played by common people.
+There has also been speculation that it was developed by 巫師 wushi (encompassing wizards, geomancers, etc.) An internet search for 巫師琴 will give further detail, though it also turns up a lot of pop culture references.

 (